About

 Intent

 Lordswood is a member of the Griffin Schools Trust which is committed to ensuring all children experience an education with a balance of Wide Horizons, Proud Traditions and High Achievement.
-Experiencing the arts and culture is at the forefront for GST and is a key priority for Lordswood School in building on our Gold Artsmark award, aiming to offer all children a variety of exciting, stimulating opportunities to enhance their learning, both academically, socially and culturally.
+Experiencing the arts and culture is at the forefront for GST and is a key priority for Lordswood School in building on our Gold Artsmark award, offering all children a variety of exciting, stimulating opportunities to enhance their learning, both academically, socially and culturally.
 “Learning Without Limits” at Lordswood applies to every child, always striving to extend their learning and through our metacognition journey, to become independent, creative individuals, who can reflect on their achievements and support others.

 Our curriculum is designed to provide our children from Early Years to year 6 with visual, tactile and sensory experiences and offers a special way of understanding and responding to the world.
 Our aim is to inspire, engage and challenge our children.
 We want children to communicate effectively what they see, feel and think, exposing them through their use of colour, texture, form and pattern at all stages.
 We recognise the stimulation that the arts offer to our children’s curiosity, imagination and the development of their communications skills.